American Owned & Operated

 How early design decisions impact cost, lead time, and yield

-I’m expanding on my very first blogpost from 2020.
-Today, we’re discussing the concept of Design for Manufacturability (DFM) in more detail.
-In precision optics, performance often takes center stage during the design phase.
-But how an optic is designed, and how manufacturable it is, is just as important as how it performs on paper.
-Having more insight on DFM helps bridge the gap between concept and production, ensuring that optical components can be manufactured efficiently, consistently, and at scale without sacrificing performance.
+Today, we are expanding my very first blogpost from 2020 and discussing the concept of Design for Manufacturability (DFM).
+In precision optics, performance often takes center stage during the design phase; however, how an optic is specified and its manufacturability is just as important as how it performs on paper.
+Having more insight on DFM bridges the gap between concept and production, ensuring that optical components can be manufactured efficiently, consistently, and at scale without sacrificing performance.

 What Design for Manufacturability Really Means